-Businesses need to know who their customers are in order to build trust and meet regulatory compliance requirements, such as know your customer.
+Businesses need to know who their customers are in order to build trust and meet regulatory compliance requirements.
 Sometimes a business also needs to verify a customer’s age, for example if they sell age-restricted products or services such as alcohol or online gaming.
 There is also increasing attention on social media providers to prevent underage users from creating accounts.
+An age verification system helps businesses ensure that they are in compliance with regulations (such as know your customer requirements) and following age restrictions on the products or services they sell.
+Age verification systems can consist of document, biometric or data record checks to be sure that a customer is the age they state.

 What is age verification

 Age verification is the process of making sure that a person trying to access products or services is the appropriate age as dictated by laws or regulations.
-There are several different ways for businesses to verify the ages of their customers, including identity document checks.
+These restrictions may be for online services such as gambling, products such as alcohol or tobacco, or for social media providers who need an age verification system.
+There are several different ways for businesses to verify the ages of their customers, including identity document checks, record checks and recently, biometric estimations.
+Conducting age verification can help make sure a business remains in compliance with laws and regulations and avoids fines or other damage.

 Digital age verification

 For the most part, age verification used to happen in person.
-But as many age-restricted services migrated online, it becomes challenging to verify a person’s age when you can’t see them in person.
+But as many age-restricted services migrated online, it has become challenging to verify a person’s age when you can’t see them in person.
 This is where online age verification comes in.
-As the majority of customers now have a digital identity it’s become possible to also verify age online.
+As the majority of customers now have a digital identity, it’s become possible to also verify age online.
+A digital identity verification system can include asking a user to take a picture of their ID document or provide information to check against records.
+Some online businesses are also taking biometric facial recognition scans to do an age estimation as part of an age verification system.
+Businesses often use vendors like an age checker app or 3rd party age verification service integrated into their online technology to do this.

 Online age verification system

-An online age verification system can check the personal identifying information (PII) a user provides and makes sure they are of the appropriate age to access services or products online.
-It can also check the information from a document with a document verification check to make sure a user is the right age.
+An online age verification system can check the personal identifying information (PII) a user provides against various trusted data sources and records, and makes sure they are of the appropriate age to access services or products online.
+It can also ask a user to take a picture of their photo ID document and then check the information from a document with a document verification check to make sure a user is the right age.

-Age verification services should strike a balance between collecting the amount of information that’s necessary to prove a person’s age, but not beyond, and also being effective and secure.
+An age verification system should strike a balance between collecting the amount of information that’s necessary to prove a person’s age, but not beyond, and also being effective and secure.

 Online age verification UK

 Service providers of restricted products in the UK are required by law to verify the age of their customers.
-In the last few years, regulatory attention has turned to providing more comprehensive protection for children online.
+In the last few years, regulatory attention has turned to providing more comprehensive protection for children online, and so age verification systems have become more important.

 The UK government has introduced the Online Safety Bill and is due to replace elements of the Digital Economy Act which was scrapped in 2019.
 The Online Safety Bill aims to protect children from a broader range of harmful content across more services.
 The Digital Economy Act, for example, did not cover social media companies, whereas the Online Safety Bill will.

-Once the Bill has come into force, Ofcom will be responsible for overseeing that online services comply with the regulatory requirements.
-To that end Ofcom has published a roadmap and intends to start issuing guidance next year.
+Once the bill has come into force, Ofcom (Office of Communications, or the UK’s government communications regulator), will be responsible for overseeing that online services comply with the regulatory requirements.
 Responsibility will sit with individual companies to decide how to comply, but the government has indicated that Ofcom might recommend the use of a growing range of age verification technologies.

 Online age verification US